-The Directors are pleased to report that, during the year and beyond, considerable progress has been made with the understanding and the evaluation of Block 5.
-The existing 2D seismic survey was reprocessed and magnetic/gravity data was licensed.
-The new data was used to considerably upgrade our technical and commercial studies.
-The confidence in a working petroleum system is improved, the structural geology is better understood and the possible presence of very large prospects is identified.
+In 2014, the existing 2D seismic survey was reprocessed and magnetic/gravity data was licensed.
+The new data was used to upgrade our technical and commercial studies.
+The confidence in a working petroleum system was improved, the structural geology better understood and the possible presence of very large prospects was identified.